Lex Luger: Return to WWE (2011–present)

 In 2011, Luger began working again with WWE on their Wellness Policy.
 In regards to this role he stated:

 I actually work behind the scenes with them now again and with their wellness club.
 I counsel a lot of their athletes on nutrition, wellness, exercise, and taking care of their bodies.
 That's another thing that WWE is being very proactive now with the Wellness Department and really train these guys with health and nutrition and drug prevention.
 We're trying to prevent the young guys, this young generation of guys from going down the same path as we did back in the '80s and '90s.

-On March 3, 2024, Luger was in attendance for Sting's retirement match at AEW's Revolution alongside Magnum T.A., Scotty Riggs, and Nikita Koloff, however was not shown or acknowledged during the broadcast.
+On March 3, 2024, Luger was in attendance for Sting's retirement match at AEW's Revolution alongside Magnum T.A., Scotty Riggs, and Nikita Koloff, however was not shown or acknowledged during the broadcast as he was under a Legends Contract with WWE.

 Luger was inducted into the 2025 WWE Hall of Fame by Diamond Dallas Page.